gvwilson/sensibleadventures/cloudherd/new.md

 Ulfmaerr hesitated before shaking his head.
 "I don't think.
 Linger's doing what he can, but I think Dragger has a lot more followers than even the forest realized."
 He frowned.
-"Which is almost as worrying as the thought of being torned limb from limb."
+"Which is almost as worrying as the thought of being torn limb from limb."

 Noxy felt a twinge in the back of her head.
 "Pillow's back," she said, waving her hand vaguely to indicate a direction as if it